mateoMaramara/mateoMaramara.github.io/projects/manoaconnect.md

   - React
   - Bootstrap 5
   - Next.js
-summary: "Manoa Connect is a centralized platform for students at the University of Hawai‘i at Mānoa to explore clubs, connect with communities, and manage their campus involvement."
+summary: "Manoa Connect is a digital platform that connects UH Mānoa students with registered independent organizations based on their interests and academic background."
 ---
 <img width="600px" class="rounded float-start pe-4" src="../img/connect.png">

 <div style="clear: both;"></div>

 ### ManoaConnect
+Manoa Connect is a digital platform that connects UH Mānoa students with registered independent organizations based on their interests and academic background.
+It

-### My Contribution: Database Design, Integration, and Club Functionality
+### My Contribution:
-My main role in the ManoaConnect project was designing and managing the database, ensuring that all club-related data was modeled correctly, stored securely, and retrieved efficiently.
-Since I was the only team member with a paid Vercel account, I was also the only one who could manage the hosted PostgreSQL database used in development and deployment.
-This made me responsible for backend schema design, database seeding, and live data connectivity.
+My primary role in the ManoaConnect project was designing and managing the database.
+The role entailed ensuring all of the club and user data could read and write to the vercel database.
+Since I was the only team member with a Vercel pro account, I had to make sure all of the user data was correctly writing to the database.
+This made me responsible for backend schema design, database seeding, migrations, and live data connectivity.

 ---

-### Prisma Schema Design
+### Prisma Schema
 I built the foundational schema for our app using schema.prisma.
 This file defined our models—like Club, User, and Post—and handled relations and constraints.
-For example, here’s the Club model I defined: model Club {
+For example, here’s the Club model I defined:

+model Club {
   id          Int      @id @default(autoincrement()) name        String